marcwalkr/library/README.md

-# library
 A simple web app for managing and displaying a collection of books.
+Part of The Odin Project JavaScript course.